bsc-s2/pykit/dictutil/README.md

     #     ['a', 'a.c', 'a.c.a', 'a.c.a.a']

     ```

+-   `empty_as_leaf`:
+    treat empty dict as a leaf node.

+    By default it is `False`, thus only non-dict elements are yielded.

 **return**:
 an iterator.
 Each element it yields is a tuple of keys and value.